managedcoder/PVAAudioCodesCC/README.md

 >Configuring the telephony aspect of the solution accelerator involves working in AudioCodes VoiceAI Connect Cloud portal.
-You can follow the instructions in this step or follow the instructions [here](https://techdocs.audiocodes.com/voice-ai-connect/#VAIG_Cloud/ms_power_va.htm?TocPath=VoiceAI%2520Connect%2520Cloud%257CCreating%2520your%2520bot%2520using%2520Bot%2520Integration%2520wizard%257C_____1) to create a telephony bot definition.
+You can follow the instructions in this step or follow the instructions [here](https://techdocs.audiocodes.com/voice-ai-connect/#VAIG_Cloud/ms_power_va.htm?TocPath=VoiceAI%2520Connect%2520Cloud%257CCreating%2520your%2520bot%2520using%2520Bot%2520Integration%2520wizard%257C_____1) to create a telephony bot connection.
 &nbsp;
 ***Create a Bot Connection***
 Open the [AudioCodes portal](http://voiceaiconnect.audiocodes.com/)